pantherpink/youtube-local/README.md

 # What is this fork?
-The videojs branch includes the videojs implementation by [zrose584/youtube-local](https://github.com/zrose584/youtube-local) with new commits from master branch of [user234683/youtube-local](https://github.com/user234683/youtube-local).
+The fork includes the videojs implementation by [zrose584/youtube-local](https://github.com/zrose584/youtube-local) with new commits from master branch of [user234683/youtube-local](https://github.com/user234683/youtube-local).
 Minor small improvements were added by the author of this repository.

 ## Installation
-After cloning the repository switch into the videojs branch and run following command to get the needed VideoJS scripts.
+After cloning the repository run following command to get the needed VideoJS scripts.

 ```
 python3 server.py init-js